WeersmaLabIBD/Microbiome/Biopsy_eQTL/Analysis_Pipeline.md

 *step 2.
 Log transformation, Center scale and remove PCs (CD as example)*
 ---
-- Use the expression matrix with included samples to run the TMM normalization.

 - Log2 transformation.
 - Probe centering and scaling (Z-transform).
-- y adjusting for a set of PCs, we try to remove batch effects in the data.
+- By adjusting for a set of PCs, we try to remove batch effects in the data.

 ```
 java -Xmx10g -Xms10g -jar ~/eqtl-mapping-pipeline-1.4nZ/eqtl-mapping-pipeline.jar \